-What exactly is deferred action?
+What exactly is DALE?

-How can workers apply for deferred action?
+How can workers apply for DALE?

 What is a Statement of Interest (SOI) and who can request one?

 Workers or their advocates need to directly request an SOI from the labor agency with jurisdiction over the specific labor dispute the worker is involved in.
-Typically, workers get assistance from attorneys, labor organizers, or other advocates in requesting an SOI.
+Typically, workers get assistance from attorneys, labor organizers or other advocates in requesting an SOI.

 An SOI letter will name the employer and provide a brief description of the labor dispute.
 Although agencies will likely also name the worksite location and coverage dates for eligible workers, it will not name individual workers.